sunSeekingGoth/MakeSenseWithObsidian/Tutorial/00_Intro.md

 ## A little bit about us:

 ### George
+Researcher, dev\*hacker, queer instigator and crip trouble.
+I am finishing off a PhD in queer and crip collective methods towards sociotechnical infrastructure and also teach experimental media, speculative computing and coding skillz at I-Dat, UoP.
 ### Batool
 Artist, hacker, educator and etc. In my practice I work with historicising computing within non-western contexts, and I teach at the CCI, UaL on the Creative Robotics programme.

+### Both!
-What we're doing today is a tool that's been an backbone to help maintain how I work on everything for the past several years.
+What we're doing today is a tool that's been an backbone to help maintain how we work on everything, from research to journalling, and recipes to yoga for the past several years.

-Both of us are members of In-grid (artist collective) based in London, were working on collective methods and approaches of decentralised collective labour on infra \* structural transformation.
-We also host parties and
+Both of us are also members of In-grid (artist collective) based in London, were working on collective methods and approaches of decentralised collective labour on infra \* structural transformation.
+We also host parties, skills workshops and events.

 ---
 ## Knowledge base & Research Collection